Gosport: Sport

 The town of Gosport has many sports clubs and organisations including boxing, judo, angling, rugby, cricket, football, model yachting, sailing, and ice hockey.

-Gosport Borough F.C. play their home games at Privett Park and cater for players of either sex from age six upwards.
+Gosport Borough F.C. play their home games at Privett Park and cater for players of either sex from age six upwards with 78 teams, the biggest youth setup in all of Hampshire.
 The club play in the Southern Football League and represent the town at a national level in the FA Cup and FA Trophy.
 The area also has another Non-League football club Fleetlands F.C. who play at Lederle Lane Stadium.

 RMLI Gosport F.C. were a former team to represent the town winning the 1910 FA Amateur Cup.

 Gosport and Fareham Rugby Football Club has six senior sides, a Ladies team, and 10 youth sides.
 Gosport Borough Hockey Club, based at St Vincent College, has three Men's teams, a Ladies team and Junior teams.

 Gosport Borough Cricket Club was formed in 1966 following the merger of Gosport Amateurs & Gosport C.C., and also play at Privett Park.
 They reached the ECB National Club Cricket Championship final at Lord's in 1980.
 Future England players Trevor Jesty and Phil Newport played for the club before moving on to first-class careers.
 In 2008 18 year old Chris Lynn was their overseas player, later going on to represent Australia in ODI & T20I matches.
 They currently run four adult league sides, and colts teams from Under 9 to Under 15.